pablo-martinez-chaves/activity_2/README.md

 - Addednthe README file to repository.
 - Added the gitignore file to the repository.
 - Created a new branch named dev.
+- Created a new file in src folder